 In comparison to other self-inflating or foam pads, the Synmat Hyperlite is a reasonable alternative.
-Once inflated, it is one of the most comfortable ultralight pads available.
+Once inflated, it is one of the top sleeping pads available.

 The unique lengthwise baffles and slightly higher “Air Rail” baffles on each side keep your body properly positioned in the center of the sleeping pad throughout the night.
 If you find it difficult to sleep without plenty of cushion and support, you’ll appreciate that this pad does a good job of distributing your body’s weight without creating pressure points at the hips and shoulders.
 For this reason, this pad is also a great option for side sleepers or for individuals who have had orthopedic surgeries.